 - Brown Sugar: Light brown sugar provides a depth of sweet flavor to the onions.

-- Sauces: Worcestershire and balsamic vinegar and a hint of rich flavor.
+- Sauces: Worcestershire and balsamic vinegar add a hint of rich flavor.

-You can serve baked gnocchi dumplings as a lighter main dish, or as a hearty side.
-Any side dish tastes delicious with this gnocchi recipe!
-However, the right side dish will depend upon personal preference and what you love!
-Try contrasting the gnocchi’s delicate texture with a crusty bread, or try mirroring the Italian flavors with garlicky roasted mushrooms!
+You can serve oven roasted gnocchi dumplings as a lighter main dish, or as a hearty side.
+Any side dish tastes delicious with this gnocchi recipe.
+However, the right side dish will depend upon personal preference and what you love.
+Try contrasting the gnocchi’s delicate texture with a crusty bread, or try mirroring the Italian flavors with garlicky roasted mushrooms.

-- Salad: Caesar salad, Caprese salad, massaged kale salad, spinach salad or garden salad
+- Salad: Balance out the heavy cheesy gnocchi with a Caesar salad, Caprese salad, massaged kale salad, spinach salad or garden salad.

-- Roasted vegetables: Asparagus, green beans, acorn squash, spaghetti squash, broccoli or cauliflower
+- Roasted vegetables: Roast your favorite veggies, such as asparagus, green beans, acorn squash, spaghetti squash, broccoli, or cauliflower to serve on the side.

-Store cooked gnocchi in an airtight container in the refrigerator.
+Store leftovers of this easy baked gnocchi in an airtight container in the fridge.
 Properly stored, gnocchi will last for 3 to 5 days.

 Ready to eat those leftovers?
-Cooked gnocchi is incredibly easy to reheat!
+Leftover gnocchi baked in the oven is super easy to reheat:

 - Microwave: Place leftover gnocchi in a microwave-safe container.
 Add more cheese and drizzle with balsamic vinegar if desired.
 Reheat at 50% power for 1 minute.
 Stir gnocchi and continue to reheat at 50% power until warm throughout.